-The Amazon basin is a fabulous birding destination, home to over 1,300 species--far more than any other biome on Earth--including a tremendous diversity of toucans, parrots, trogons, puffbirds, antbirds, woodcreepers, manakins, cotingas, and tyrant-flycatchers, along with iconic species from the odd Hoatzin and Zigzag Heron to the majestic Harpy Eagle.
-Continue reading our overview of all Amazon tours...
+Our Amazon birding tours visit a fabulous region that is home to more than 1,300 species--far more than any other biome on Earth--including a tremendous diversity of toucans, parrots, trogons, puffbirds, antbirds, woodcreepers, manakins, cotingas, and tyrant-flycatchers, along with iconic species from the odd Hoatzin and Zigzag Heron to the majestic Harpy Eagle.
+Click for help choosing your Amazon tour...

 CLICK BELOW FOR A TOUR'S FULL DETAILS, TRIP REPORTS, PHOTO GALLERY, & BOOKINGS.